 - We view our variations in program and focus as a strength; good ideas can come from anywhere in the Network.

-The Encore Network has grown from an ad hoc group of early-stage innovators to a significant force in the encore movement.
-Launched in 2011, its development has been supported by Encore.org and the deep experience and commitment, with strong support from Encore.org.
+Since its 2011 launch, the Encore Network has grown from an ad hoc group of innovators to a significant force in the encore movement.
+That growth has been powered by members’ deep experience and commitment, with strong support from Encore.org.
 Key successes include:

-Our work is guided by a dedicated leadership team of Network members:
+Our work is guided by a Leadership Council of Network members: